stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/data-transfer.md

     [MacOS][url_sshfs_macos] :fa-apple:, and [Windows][url_sshfs_windows]
     :fa-windows:.

+    !!! warning "SSHFS on macOS"

+        SSHFS on macOS is known to try to automatically reconnect filesystem mounts after resuming from sleep or uspend, even without any valid credentials.
+As a result, it will generate a lot of failed connection attempts and likely make your [IP address blacklisted][url_auth_fail] on login nodes.

+        Make sure to unmount your SSHFS drives before putting your macOS system to sleep to avoid this situation.

     For instance, on a Linux machine with SSHFS installed, you could mount your Sherlock home directory with the following commands: